-- a).
+ш a).
 The student may admit the alleged violation and place in writing to the Dean of Student Services any relevant and/or mitigating factors the student would like the Dean to consider in evaluating the appropriate action.
 The Dean of Student Services will then decide on the appropriate action and notify the student of said action in writing within five (5) calendar days of the meeting.
-The student, however, is entitled to appeal this disciplinary action to the Disciplinary Board. - b).
-The student may deny the alleged violation and request a hearing before the Disciplinary Board. - c).
-The student may admit the alleged violation and request a hearing before the Disciplinary Board. - d).
-If the student is involved in either civil or criminal proceedings arising out of the same incident giving rise to the violation of the Code of Student Conduct, the student may plead "no contest" which means they neither admit nor deny the allegations but will accept the disciplinary action as decided by the Dean of Student Services. - 3.
-When the student requests a hearing before the Disciplinary Board the student must submit to the Dean of Student Services information including the student's name, address, e-mail address, and phone number. - 4.
-At least fourteen (14) calendar days prior to the hearing of the Disciplinary Board, the student shall be entitled to: - a).
-A written notification of the time and place of the hearing. - b).
-A written statement of charges with sufficient particularity to enable the student to prepare the necessary defense. - c).
-A written notification of how the alleged violation was reported and by whom it was reported. - 5.
-After receiving notice of the alleged violation but prior to the hearing date, the student has the right to ask questions of the Dean of Student Services regarding the disciplinary process and possible sanctions that could result.
-The student must put his/ her request for such a meeting in writing to the Dean of Student Services. - 6.
-At least seven (7) calendar days prior to the hearing before the Disciplinary Board, the student must submit to the Dean of Student Services relevant documentary evidence relating to the conduct violation that the student intends to introduce at the hearing, a list of witnesses the student intends to call at the hearing, and the student's preferred outcome. - 7.
-The student has the right to request a change in the date and/or time of the hearing if he/she is unable to attend due to a legitimate reason which constitutes good cause to change the meeting and submits the request in writing to the Dean of Student Services three (3) working days prior to the scheduled hearing.
-The Dean of Student Services will decide if the request is warranted.
-Only one (1) change in date and/or time will be granted. - 8.
-The complainant and the person who filed the charges shall be present at all parts of the hearing and present his or her charges to the Disciplinary Board in the form of (a) presenting opening and closing statements, (b) testifying, and (c) calling witnesses on their behalf.
+The student, however, is entitled to appeal this disciplinary action to the Disciplinary Board. - The student may deny the alleged violation and request a hearing before the Disciplinary Board. c).
+The student may admit the alleged violation and request a hearing before the Disciplinary Board. d).
+If the student is involved in either civil or criminal proceedings arising out of the same incident giving rise to the violation of the Code of Student Conduct, the student may plead "no contest" which means they neither admit nor deny the allegations but will accept the disciplinary action as decided by the Dean of Student Services.
+3. n the student requests a hearing before the Disciplinary Board the dent must submit to the Dean of Student Services information including 4. the student's name, address, e-mail address, and phone number. ast fourteen (14) calendar days prior to the hearing of the Disciplinary a). ard, the student shall be entitled to: A written notification of the time and place of the hearing. , A written statement of charges with sufficient particularity to enable the student to prepare the necessary defense. - A written notification of how the alleged violation was reported and by whom it was reported.
+5. the receiving notice of the alleged violation but prior to the hearing date, student has the right to ask questions of the Dean of Student rvices regarding the disciplinary process and possible sanctions that COL ald result.
+The student must put his/ her request for such a meeting in ting to the Dean of Student Services.
+6. ast seven (7) calendar days prior to the hearing before the ciplinary Board, the student must submit to the Dean of Student tha rvices relevant documentary evidence relating to the conduct violation the student intends to introduce at the hearing, a list of witnesses the 7.
+The s dent intends to call at the hearing, and the student's preferred outcome. student has the right to request a change in the date and/or time of hearing if he/she is unable to attend due to a legitimate reason which con institutes good cause to change the meeting and submits the request in ting to the Dean of Student Services three (3) working days prior to the scheduled hearing.
+The Dean of Student Services will decide if the uest is warranted.
+Only one (1) change in date and/or time will be granted.
+8. The d complainant and the person who filed the charges shall be present all parts of the hearing and present his or her charges to the ciplinary Board in the form of (a) presenting opening and closing tements, (b) testifying, and (c) calling witnesses on their behalf.